Moumouls/next-atomic-gql/README.md

 ## Main Strategy

-The main goal of **Next Atomic** is to isolate as much as possible each component, and associate a `GrapgQL Fragment` to each component then the N+1 component can use children's `GrapgQL Fragment` inside it's own `index.graphql`.
+The main goal of **Next Atomic** is to isolate as much as possible each component, and associate a `GraphQL Fragment` to each component then the N+1 component can use children's `GraphQL Fragment` inside it's own `index.graphql`.
 With this strategy you can easly design and create components without carrying about data availability.
 This is a Data Driven UI.

 ## Development Workflow